 No other evaluative materials should be forwarded unless the dean believes that special justification is needed in specific cases or if the Provost so requests.

-If the total selective increase for a faculty member would exceed 10.0%, a special justification should accompany the recommendation.
+If the total selective salary increase recommended for a faculty member would exceed 10.0 percent, a special justification should accompany the recommendation.

 III.
 Standards for Evaluation